Donald Trump's lawyers urge New York appeals court to overturn 'egregious' civil fraud verdict

 In paperwork filed with the state’s mid-level appeals court, the former president’s lawyers said Manhattan Judge Arthur Engoron's Feb.
 16 finding that Trump lied to banks, insurers and others about his wealth was “erroneous” and “egregious."

-Trump’s appeal arguments echoed many of his gripes about the case, delivered during the trial to TV cameras outside the courtroom during his trial.
+Trump’s appeal arguments echoed many of the gripes he delivered during his trial to TV cameras outside the courtroom.

-His lawyers argued that New York Attorney General Letitia James’ lawsuit should have been promptly dismissed, the statute of limitations barred some claims, and that no one was harmed by Trump’s alleged fraud.
+His lawyers argued that New York Attorney General Letitia James’ lawsuit should have been promptly dismissed, the statute of limitations barred some allegations, that no one was harmed by Trump’s alleged fraud and that James' involvement in private business transactions threatens to drive business out of the state.

 Trump posted a $175 million bond in April to halt collection of the judgment and prevent James’ office from seizing his assets while he appeals.
 If he wins, he won’t have to pay the state anything and will get back the money he has put up now.

+“Such an outrageous miscarriage of justice is profoundly un-American, and a complete reversal is the only means available to restore public confidence in the integrity of the New York judicial system," Trump lawyer Christopher Kise said in a statement.
+He called Engoron’s decisions “legally bereft” and “untethered to the law or to commercial reality,” and described the staggering judgment as “draconian, unlawful, and unconstitutional."

-The Appellate Court has said it will hear oral arguments in late September.
+The Appellate Division has said it will hear oral arguments in late September.
 Trump's lawyers initiated the appeal days after Engoron's ruling and had until Monday to file written arguments.

 James’ office said Trump and his lawyers are raising unfounded arguments.